SMB Security

 Measuring Success

 A business password manager is one of the highest-ROI security investments available.
-The cost—typically $5-10 per user per month—is minimal compared to the risk of password-related breaches.
+The cost, typically $5-10 per user per month, is minimal compared to the $4.44 million average breach cost.

 Tags:password managerauthenticationaccess managementteam toolssecurity tools